JayShukla8/Quotes/README.md

 [here](https://jayshukla8.github.io/Quotes/)

 ## Contributing (see CONTRIBUTING.md for how?)
-<ins>For first time contributors</ins>, add your favorite quote in the data.json file. (from any book, poem, movie, series that you like along with the author and the source)
+For newbies, adding your favorite quote[^2] in the data.json file would be a good-first issue.

-Ideas welcome in Issue Discussions.
+Other ideas welcome in Issue Discussions.

 ## Contributors